 The purpose of this web page is to provide information to students undertaking the Bachelor of Laws (Honours) or Flexible Double Degree - Law (Honours) program.

 If you've received and accepted an offer to study the Bachelor of Laws (Honours) program or Flexible Double Degree - Law (Honours), there's just one more box to tick.
 Before starting the program, you need to formally enrol.

-Study patterns for the Bachelor of Laws, Bachelor of Laws (Honours) and Flixible Double Degree - Law (Honours) are available below.
+Study patterns for the Bachelor of Laws (Honours) and Flexible Double Degree - Law (Honours) are available below.

 Current and continuing coursework students must re-enrol themselves for each session by the appropriate deadline.

 As an undergraduate student of ANU you take responsibility for your own studies administratively and academically.
 This includes correctly enrolling in the courses, updating your personal details in the ANU system through ISIS, applying for program leave, withdrawing from a course without financial and/or academic penalty, verifying Census Date deadlines, applying for HECS-HELP (if you are eligible) and more.

 Please go to Policies & procedures for information on (but not limited to):

 All students will receive an invoice in ISIS.
 Your invoice will indicate the cost of your course tuition, and the due date for payment.

 Eligible domestic students may apply for HECS-HELP through ISIS to defer their fees to the Australian Taxation Office.
 Ensure you apply for HECS-HELP before the course Census Date or you will need to pay your fees upfront.